-- 7. The process for user testing, feedback, and modification prior to production release. - 8.
-Thorough documentation of software including underlying theory, code implementation, user guide, and tutorials with links on the code repository, preferably hosted on EMSL GitHub (https://github.com/EMSL-Computing/).
+- 6. a comprehensive software unit testing plan and continuous integration process, including automated execution of unit tests whenever a software change is committed - a.
+If the software will make significant use of scientific software developed by others (third-party software), the plan should include how the third-party software will be tested (verified and validated) and describe the risk mitigation plan in the event that the third-party software fails or becomes unavailable. - 7. the process for user testing, feedback, and modification prior to production release - 8. thorough documentation of software including underlying theory, code implementation, user guide, and tutorials with links on the code repository, preferably hosted on EMSL GitHub (https://github.com/EMSL-Computing/).

-The expectation is that software development efforts will use tools available through PNNL Developer Central to document software design (Confluence), track software development tasks (JIRA) and support version control (EMSL GitLab).
+The expectation is that software development efforts will use tools available through PNNL Developer Central to document software design (Confluence), track software development tasks (JIRA), and support version control (EMSL GitLab).